dboskovic/express-slack/README.md

 [send](src/bot.js#L61) | Call any Slack API endpoint

 ### Data Store
+A key/value store to maintain team/bot information and store custom setings.
 The store follows the same interface of a single [BotKit Store](https://github.com/howdyai/botkit#storing-information)
 ```js
 slack.store.all().then(results => {
   // list of all items